-A goal of the Clean Water Act (1972) is to ensure that running water resources have physical integrity, which means it is in equilibrium and stable with its watershed.
-ADEQ is beginning to research stream stability to understand better how to maintain and restore the physical integrity of Arizona's rivers and streams.
+A goal of the Clean Water Act is to ensure that running water resources have physical integrity, which means it is in equilibrium and stable with its watershed.
+ADEQ is researching stream stability to understand how to better maintain and restore the physical integrity of Arizona's rivers and streams.

 The stability of streams is associated with a balance between the variables which shape and maintain stream channels.
 A stable stream is one that over time maintains its dimension, pattern, and profile in such a manner that it is neither aggrading nor degrading and is able to transport, without adverse consequences, the flows and detritus of its watershed (Rosgen, 1996).

 Most of the methods that ADEQ is evaluating have been developed by others (Bevenger and King, 1995; BLM, 1993; Harrelson, et al, 1994; Pfankuch, 1975; Rosgen, 1996).
 It is important that these geomorphology assessment tools be thoroughly tested under the environmental conditions found in Arizona before adopting them to support our water quality assessment and water quality standards programs.

 To predict the potential impact of an activity on a stream or river the current physical state or stability of the waterbody must be known - that is, what is the river doing?

 To determine this, reference conditions (least disturbed) and impaired sites are selected and the dimension, pattern, profile, bed material, and erosional processes are measured with a set of geomorphology assessment tools.
 Sample sites will be stratified by Rosgen stream type (Rosgen, 1996), and a geomorphology database will be created from which we will be able to determine the measurements that best describe stable conditions in Arizona streams.